markplagge/ArdNetTool/README.md

 An Arduino based Internet Connectivity Tester
 --------------

 I wrote this code to help a few people I know test network ports at Columbus State University.
 They were going into all of the dorms armed with a laptop, and pinging the internet to test connectivity.
-This tool uses the Arduino ethernet shield and some LED's (a couple multicolored) to indicate if the port has given a valid IP address, and if the internet is availble.
+This tool uses the Arduino ethernet shield and some LED's (a couple multicolored) to indicate if the port has given a valid IP address, and if the internet is available.
 Currently, it pings google via TCP, and has UDP tests as well.

 Current Status of Project
 --------------